sgmoore/CsvLINQPadDriver/README.md

 * Auto-detect file encodings: try to detect file encodings.
 * Validate file paths: checks if file paths are valid.
 * Ignore files with invalid format: files with content which does not resemble CSV will be ignored.
 * Do not lock files being read: allow other processes to modify files being read.

+> [!NOTE]
-Note that driver does not track files changes.
+> Driver does not track files changes.

 ### Format ###